braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 All trees with sub-maximal site counts receive exclusion.
 Only maximally branched trees survive this filter.

 Q.E.D.

+### 3.2.6.2 Commentary: Parallel Processing {#3.2.6.2}

+:::info[**The Universe as a Massively Parallel Computer**] A linear universe ($1 \to 1 \to 1$) is a serial computer.
+It can only do one thing at a time.
+A branching universe ($1 \to 2 \to 4 \dots$) is a parallel computer.
+The number of active events doubles at every step.
+Since the "purpose" of the vacuum is to generate geometry everywhere, it must adopt the topology that maximizes parallel action.
+This forces the structure to be "bushy" (high branching) rather than "tall" (linear).
 :::

 ### 3.2.7 Lemma: Orbit Transitivity {#3.2.7}